troymessina/ElectronicsLab/chapters/09Digital.md

 ## 555 Timer Bistable Circuit Example

 [](#fig:digital:555bistable) shows the 555 Timer in bistable mode.
-Here you have separate ON and OFF buttons to control an LED.
+Here you have separate ON and OFF to control an LED.
+We will use a single switch (pushbutton) to toggle between on and off.
 ```{figure} ../figures/ch9_digital/555BistableExampleON-OFF.svg
 :label: fig:digital:555bistable
 :width: 100%